NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 You can also use the anonymous sign in by calling the `SignInAnonymously` method.

-!> **NOTE!** All sign in methods return the FirebaseUser object when successful, that can be used later to read and modify the user's data.
+!> All sign in methods return the FirebaseUser object when successful, that can be used later to read and modify the user's data.

 You can also obtain a reference to the current user object at any time by calling the `CreateUser` method.